Camson Bio Technologies Ltd.

 Particulars of Employees:

 The information required pursuant to Section 197 read with rule 5 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect to theemployees of the Company will be provided upon request.
-In terms of Section 136 of theCompanies Act 2013 the reports and accounts are being sent to the members and othersentitled thereto excluding the information on employees particulars which is availablefor inspection by the members at the Registered office of the Company during businesshours on working days of the Company up to the date of ensuing Annual General Meeting.
-Ifany member is interested in inspecting the same such member may write to the CompanySecretary in advance.
+In terms of Section 136 of theCompanies Act 2013 the reports and accounts are being sent to the members and othersentitled thereto excluding the information on employees'particulars which is availablefor inspection by the members at the Registered Office of the Company during businesshours on working days of the Company up to the date of ensuing Annual General Meeting.
+Ifany member is interested in inspecting the same such member may write to the ManagingDirector in advance.

-i) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;
+(i) in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

 Related Party Transactions: